 Q. How will the encryption happen?

-Desktop support technicians will be visiting and/or remote controlling computers to start the encryption process on machines currently in use.
+Workstation support will be visiting and/or remote controlling computers to start the encryption process on machines currently in use.
 All new computers will be encrypted prior to being put in place.
-As always if you have issues, please contact your PC support professional or the Helpdesk at 402-559-7700.
+As always if you have issues, please contact the ITS Helpdesk at 402-559-7700.

 Q. I have a Mac running Bootcamp.
 Can I still encrypt?